 In general, Direct Mail handles all of these authentication technologies for you when you send via e3 Delivery Service.
-If you send via your own server, you'll need to configure your MTA to support these technologies.
+If you send via your own server, you'll need to configure your email server to support these technologies.

-If you are interested in signing with your own DKIM key or adding our SPF/SenderID records to your domain, please see this help article or contact our support team for more information.
+If you are interested in signing with your own DKIM key or adding our SPF/SenderID records to your domain, please see this help article for more information.